Fair use rights

 - American Library Association Fair Use Evaluator

 Fair use and streaming video Personal streaming video accounts with providers such as, but not limited to, Netflix, Amazon Prime, and Hulu may pose exceptions to fair use evaluation.
 Personal accounts on services such as these are liable to user agreements and these agreements often prohibit an activity such as streaming a movie in a classroom.
 Please review your user agreement to ensure your use is legal.
 For a more in-depth explanation, please see “May one stream a Netflix Video for in-class use? by Kris Helge, Scholarly Communications Librarian, University of North Texas.

-Please do not confuse personal accounts with streaming service providers with the streaming content licensed by and available through Kennedy Library, such as Kanopy, NBC Learn, and BBC Shakespeare This content is fully available to stream in a classroom setting.
+Please do not confuse personal accounts with streaming service providers with the streaming content licensed by and available through Kennedy Library, such as Kanopy and BBC Shakespeare This content is fully available to stream in a classroom setting.